 In 2016-2017, the Foundation contributed $85,071 to the Elementary STEM Initiative.
 The Foundation raised over $44,000 in community donations and matched $41,000 from its endowment.
 Additional info.

 Despite funding the implementation of all four phases of this initiative.
 There are continuing costs associated with this program.
-To contribute to the STEM initiative, mail a check payable to “Bartlesville Public Schools Foundation” to our office at 1100 S. Jennings, Bartlesville, OK 74003 and note “STEM” in the memo line; donate online by credit card; or contact our executive director, Blair Ellis at 918-336-8600, ext 3523 to make other arrangements.
+To contribute to the STEM initiative, mail a check payable to “Bartlesville Public Schools Foundation” to our office at 1100 S. Jennings, Bartlesville, OK 74003 and note “STEM” in the memo line; donate online by credit card or paypal; or contact our executive director, Blair Ellis at 918-336-8600, ext 3523 to make other arrangements.